Learning in a Small/Big World: Discussion and Conclusion

-Importantly, the comparison of small and big worlds illustrates a link between the (relative) complexity of the inference problem and the aforementioned non-Bayesian learning behaviors, which is supported by the experimental results in \cite{enke2019correlation} and \cite{graeber2019inattentive}. \cite{enke2019correlation}shows in Section 2.4.3 that inattentive learning negatively correlates with the cognitive ability of subjects and in Section 3.1 that ``an extreme reduction in the environment’s complexity eliminates the bias", while \cite{graeber2019inattentive} shows that a reduction in the complexity of the problem by removing a decipher stage of signals reduces inattentive learning behavior.
+\paragraph{Heterogeneity of learning and heuristics under different environments or across different individuals} This paper explains a wide range of behavioral anomalies with the same mechanism, i.e., efficient allocation of limited cognitive resources in light of complexity.
+Importantly, the comparison of small and big worlds illustrates a link between the degree of (relative) complexity of the inference problem and the aforementioned non-Bayesian learning behaviors, which is supported by the experimental results in \cite{enke2019correlation} and \cite{graeber2019inattentive}. \cite{enke2019correlation} shows that correlation neglect negatively correlates with the cognitive ability of subjects and ``an extreme reduction in the environment’s complexity eliminates the bias", while \cite{graeber2019inattentive} shows that a reduction in the complexity of the problem by removing a decipher stage of signals reduces inattentive learning behavior.

-Interestingly, \cite{enke2019correlation} and \cite{graeber2019inattentive} also show that simply reminding subjects about the neglected variables reduces inattentive learning and improves inference.
+On the other hand, \cite{enke2019correlation} and \cite{graeber2019inattentive} also show that simply reminding subjects about the neglected variables reduces inattentive learning and improves inference.
 This ``reminder effect" cam be reconciled in the current setup via an effect of a change in the state space.
 Consider the behavior of inattentive inference in \cite{graeber2019inattentive}.
 The author shows that when subjects are asked to guess the realization of a variable $A$, they often ignore the effect of another variable $B$ on the signal distribution.
-Applying this to the setting in this paper, consider that before being reminded about the ignored variable, the state space is $\text{supp}(A)\times \text{supp}(B)\times\lbrace \text{$B$ affects the signal distribution}, \text{$B$ does not affect the signal distribution}\rbrace$, in which subjects might ignore the states that say ``$B$ affects the signal distribution".
-After being reminded about the effect of $B$, the set of states of the world is effectively reduced to $\text{supp}(A)\times \text{supp}(B)\times\lbrace \text{$B$ affects the signal distribution}\rbrace$, the complexity decreases, and subjects adopt another learning mechanism that might not involve ignorant learning.
+Applying to the setting in this paper, consider that before being reminded about the ignored variable, the state space is $\text{supp}(A)\times \text{supp}(B)\times\lbrace \text{$B$ affects the signal distribution}, \text{$B$ does not affect the signal distribution}\rbrace$, in which subjects might ignore the states that say ``$B$ affects the signal distribution".
+After being reminded about the effect of $B$, the set of states of the world is effectively reduced to $\text{supp}(A)\times \text{supp}(B)\times\lbrace \text{$B$ affects the signal distribution}\rbrace$, the complexity decreases, and subjects adopt another learning mechanism that does not involve ignorant learning.